Alice Arnold (mayor): Biography

 Arnold was born on 19 January 1881 in the Coventry Workhouse to Caroline and Samuel Arnold.
 Her mother and three siblings had been admitted to the workhouse on 23 November 1880 and were discharged on 19 February 1882.
 Arnold was employed in cycle factories from the age of eleven.
 Her experiences made her want to improve life for people in her community, she became an organiser of the Worker's Union and Secretary of the Coventry Social Democratic Federation (SDF) Women’s Circle.

-In 1919 she was elected as an independent Labour councillor in Coventry.
+In 1919, Arnold was elected as an independent Labour councillor in Coventry.
 She campaigned for better living conditions for those living in the city.
-Alice was elected Mayor in 1937.
+She was elected Mayor in 1937.
 At the mayoral ceremony, she assured men that women had no desire for sex antagonism but that they did feel that it was time for them to stand side by side with men in the work of the world.

-Alice was popular with the electorate of the city.
+Arnold was popular with the electorate of the city.
 In October 1938 she led a protest for 'peace and plenty.'
 The protest culminated in a delegation of over 100 people travelling on a specially chartered train to London and delivering a petition signed by 60,000 Coventry citizens (two-thirds of the city's electorate) to the Home Office.
 The aim of the petition was to promote peace and abolish poverty.